Trauma Therapy

 When you feel ready and have an established sense of safety, we can move into trauma processing.
 I often incorporate EMDR therapy, IFS therapy, and SP therapy in all stages of trauma therapy, and specifically for trauma processing.
 This stage of the process can feel uncomfortable (unfortunately that is the nature of trauma), but now tolerable, with the resources established previously.

-After trauma processing, we can move into what’s called integration - with a new perspective on your life and experience, you can now choose how you want to integrate all of the new information into your life.
+After trauma processing, we can move into what’s called integration - with a new perspective on your life and experience, adaptive beliefs about yourself, you can now choose how you want to integrate all of the new information into your life.
 How do you want choice, boundaries, relationships, etc. to look, now that you’re free from the trauma you experienced?

 If this sounds like something you’re interested in, I’m happy to help you in that process.